Cooking Gorgeous

 Prepare the Stew

 In a large pot or a Dutch oven, heat a tablespoon of olive oil over medium-high heat.
+Add diced lamb and sauté until browned on all sides.

 Add diced onion, and sauté them until they are translucent.

-sautéing the onions with lamb
+Sautéing the onions with the lamb.

 Stir in the red beans, turmeric, black pepper, and salt, and sauté them for another minute.